 There are two traditional methods for setting a diagnosis: functional tests, and coronary artery calcification and narrowing tests.
 The former method includes treadmill or bicycle stress tests and stress echocardiography, while the latter involves CT scanning and coronary angiography.
 Both CT scanning and coronary angiography are procedures that need to be conducted at a hospital or another clinical facility.

 Many patients who undergo these tests have symptoms that are proven to be unrelated to CAD.
 The CADScor®System is a new, quick and reliable diagnostic aid that gives your physician an immediate indication of the risk that your symptoms are caused by CAD.
-The CADScor®System test is performed in just a few minutes and takes your family and medical history into account, as well as the presence of risk factors such as smoking, diabetes, cholesterol levels and blood pressure.
+The CADScor®System test is performed in just a few minutes.
 The CADScor®System is a first line diagnostic support used to rule out patients not suffering from CAD, ultimately reducing your waiting time and stress.

 How does the CADScor®System work?